 Facility managers can minimize sources of allergens in or near their buildings, but since occupants often carry pollen, mold spores and other triggers, these measures have limited effectiveness.
 However, facility managers can remove the vast majority of airborne allergens by installing commercial-grade air purifiers in common areas.

-AeraMax Professional is the only commercial air purifier designed for common areas, including schools and offices, that is certified asthma and allergy friendly™ by the Asthma and Allergy Foundation of America.
-By removing 99.9 percent of airborne allergens, dust mites and flu virus, AeraMax Professional helps create more comfortable environments for those with respiratory conditions.
+AeraMax Professional is designed for common areas, including schools and offices, and is effective in removing 99.9 percent of airborne allergens, dust mites and flu virus, AeraMax Professional helps create more comfortable environments for those with respiratory conditions.